Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   document.querySelector(".alert-service").style.display = "none"
 }
 ```
-Next, the code below will have an event listener which is triggered when the button with class Name "buyBtn" is clicked.
+Next, the code below will have an event listener which is triggered when the button with the className "buyBtn" is clicked.

 When the button is clicked, the code proceeds to execute two asynchronous functions.

-The first function calls `paymentApproval` function with the sum of the product price and fee.
+The first function calls the `paymentApproval` function with the sum of the product price and fee.
 This function likely requests the user's approval to spend a certain amount of the ERC20 token, which is the payment required to purchase the product.

 If the payment is approved, the second function `contract.methods.buyProduct(index).send()` is called to execute the `buyProduct` function on the smart contract.
 The `index` variable is passed as an argument to specify which product to buy.

-If the transaction is successful, the function executes the `notification()` function with a message of success and then calls `getBalance()` and `getProducts()` functions to update the user's balance and the products listed on the page.
+If the transaction is successful, the function executes the `notification()` function with a message of success and then calls the `getBalance()` and `getProducts()` functions to update the user's balance and the products listed on the page.

 If either of the two functions throws an error, the code executes the `notification()` function with an error message.